r3id/r3id_app/work_terms.md

 Invoices will be raised and dispatched electronically upon completion of the project.
 Upon receipt of invoice payment is required within 7 days, unless other arrangements have been expressly agreed.

-[R3ID][r3idurl] reserves the right to charge interest on overdue invoices at the rate of 5% above Bank base rate at the time of the charge, we will also include any recovery fees if a payment is late.
+[R3ID][r3idurl] reserves the right to charge interest on overdue invoices at the rate of 5% above Bank base rate at the time of the charge, we will also include a recovery fee if a payment is late.

 ## Finally